The course is renowned for its natural charm and strategies created by its superbly crafted greens and bunkers.

 269m Men / 209m Women

-A short par 4 at only 269 metres but it is no pushover because of the small green and deep bunkers guarding it.
-A three iron to the left side of the fairway is recommended.
+A short par 4 at only 269 metres but it is no pushover because of the small green which is angled across the line of play and deep bunkers which virtually surround the green.
+Play to the left side of the fairway is recommended.
 This provides an opening for a delicate 60 metre pitch to a very firm green.
 Short and left of the pin will leave you the easier putt.